Troubleshooting steps if a network device shows a configuration error or is discovered as unknown

-Go to Network > Network Devices, and click the desired network device name.
-This will automatically take you to the Edit Network Device page if it's in a configuration error state.
-If not, click the hamburger icon next to the device name and select Edit.
+- Navigate to Network > Network Devices, and click the desired network device name.
+This will automatically take you to the Edit Network Device page if it's in a Configuration Error state.
+If not, click the hamburger icon () next to the device name and select Edit.

-If the entered credential is incorrect or empty (displays a hyphen), test the credential
+- Test the credential if the entered credential is incorrect or empty (displays a hyphen).

-.
-If the test fails, associate a different credential.
-If the credential test fails even for the correct credential, create a new credential, and test it.
+- Create a new credential if the credential test fails even for the correct credential, and then retry.

-The association process takes a minimum of five minutes.
+The association process takes at least five minutes.
 If the configuration error persists even after associating a credential, you can test the SNMP credentials directly using the MIB Browser

 .
 The failure could be due to any of the following reasons: